blue86321/logging-system-demo/trace-analytics/README.md

-# AWS OpenSearch Trace Analytics
+# AWS OpenSearch Trace Analytics Demo

-## Features
-- Trace for a series of API calling, including `trace-id` and `span-id`
-- Logs data will be appended with `trace-id` and `span-id`

 ## Overview
+This demo is to use OpenTelemetry for trace analytics.
+- Features
+  - **Trace** for a series of API calling, including `trace-id` and `span-id`
+  - **Logs** data will be appended with `trace-id` and `span-id`

+- Primary components:
   - `fluent-bit` collects logs and output to `stdout` directly
   - `test-app-https-client` is a Java Spring Boot web application.
   - `test-app-grpc-server` is a GRPC server written in Python.
+  - `tf` is a terraform module to create a AWS OpenSearch resource

 ## Process
 - When visiting an url to trigger `test-app-https-client` and `test-app-grpc-server` .